robenkleene/repla-live-coding/README.md

 - Unix process management (emphasis on standard input and standard output)
 - A packaging system

+## Target Audience

+- Image of that Slack poll
+- Developers work with an editor, a terminal, and a browser, replacing the browser.
+- Not as crazy as it sounds, an editor and a terminal do the same things, they both manage child processes.

 ## Use Cases

 - Web Development (An automatically refreshing browser)